You don’t have to be a ‘lifestyle’ business to benefit from Pinterest.

 Pinterest is more than just a photo- and video-driven community for people interested in food, fashion, weddings and lifestyle: it’s become a marketing force.
-Recent studies have shown that it’s a massive driver for referral traffic to websites, exceeding Google+, YouTube, and LinkedIn combined.
+Recent studies have shown that Pinterest is a massive driver for referral traffic to business websites, exceeding Google+, YouTube, and LinkedIn combined.

 However, Pinterest can also appear to be a little intimidating for companies that aren’t in the lifestyle sector.
 Companies in manufacturing, IT, finance and other business-to-business sectors may worry that what they do is a bit too boring to promote on Pinterest.
 The good news is, that’s not the case at all – as I’ll show later in this article.
 But first, here’s a quick overview of what Pinterest is, and how it works.

 Pinterest is an online pin-board for web content: images, videos, documents, text, articles, case studies and more.
 You or your company can have several boards (each representing a subject, or topic) made up of relevant content either from your own website or from others pinned on each board.

 To pin content onto your board, you can click on “upload a pin” for offline content (from your network, for example), or “add from a website” to pin content from another site.
 Other Pinterest users can choose to “follow” your brand, and you can follow others.
 Once a user has become your follower, each pin made by your brand appears in that user’s Pinterest newsfeed.
 Pinterest users can “repin” content, which spreads content further on newsfeeds; they can also “like” content, and comment on it.